California Rangers Clear Illegal Marijuana Plants In National Park

 How do Rangers Remove the Farms?

-Dangerous chemicals, Such as pesticides are require special handling.
-Crews wear protective gear.
-It may be necessary to dig up and treat polluted ground in order to prevent exposure..
-The cleanup of a single site can take weeks or even months, depending on its size.
+Dangerous chemicals, such as pesticides, require special handling.
+Crews wear protective gear and may need to dig up and treat contaminated soil to prevent exposure.
+Cleaning up a single site can take weeks or even months, depending on its size.

 The land takes time to recover, even after removal.
 Park restoration teams return often to fill holes, plant native vegetation, and repair damage caused by cultivation.